This page been viewed 225079 times

 Rich in Vitamin K which is good for bone metabolism.
 Bone metabolism is a continuous process where mature bone tissue is removed from the skeleton and replaced by new tissue.
 When injuries occur to the bone like fractures or bruises, then Vitamin K kicks in to heal the injury.
 Vitamin K prevents loss of bone density and preventing the onset of Osteoporosis (1).

 One cup chopped fenugreek gives 110 mg of Calcium which is 18.4% of RDA (Recommended Daily Allowance).
 Calcium is a mineral that makes bones stay strong.
-The human body consistently removes small amounts of calcium from our bones and that has to be topped up with Calcium rich recipes like Methi Pakoda Kadhi and Methi and Moong Sprouts Wrap
+The human body consistently removes small amounts of calcium from our bones and that has to be topped up with Calcium rich recipes like Methi and Moong Sprouts Wrap and bajra methi paneer paratha.

 Consume-Fenugreek-for-Bone-Stength